Hiking & Walking

 ------------

 Mr. Burrow also loves to take formal hikes when he travels, both in urban areas and in the great outdoors.
-On occasion he has hiked over twenty miles in a day.
+Several times he has hiked over twenty miles in a day.
 He has hiked in cities throughout the world, and while these walks have sometimes tested his street smarts, urban areas (with their endless variety and pleasant lack of flying insects) are often his favorite places to walk.
+In more rural areas, one of his favorite places to hike was Big Bend National Park.

-In recent years his walking has counted toward a wellness program at the school where he works.
-Mr. Burrow is proud to have earned "gold medal" honors by logging more than 350 miles for each of the past eight summers.
+For many years years his walking counted toward a wellness program at the school where he works.
+Mr. Burrow is proud to have earned "gold medal" honors by logging more than 350 miles for each of twelve different summers.
+He could have earned more than that, but the program was discontinued.

 While people rarely think of it, the Midwest has some of the finest hiking areas in the country.
 Here are some wonderful hikes within a day's drive from Algona, Iowa: